-If you're looking for more Asian desserts, you may also like our Taiwanese castella cake, ube basque cheesecake, and matcha crème brûlée.
+If you're looking for more Asian desserts, you may also like our Taiwanese castella cake, ube basque cheesecake, and matcha crème brûlée, and these Hong Kong mango pancakes.
 But if you're a chocolate lover, I highly recommend our nama chocolate.
 It's easy to make and tastes amazing!

 Jump to:

-Coconut sago is a Southeast Asian tapioca dessert that's especially popular during the summer.
-It's made with sago pearls, coconut milk, a sweetener, and optionally, fruits.
-The most popular version is probably this mango coconut sago, but the style will vary, depending on which culture's you try.
+Mango sago is a Southeast Asian tapioca dessert that's especially popular during the summer, since it's served chilled.
+It's made with sweet, ripe mangoes, sago pearls, coconut milk, and a sweetener.

 - Sago pearls - Sometimes also labeled as tapioca pearls or have these two characters on the bag: 西米 (xī mí).
 Sago pearls are tiny (usually) white pearls, but sometimes you may find the rainbow colored sago pearls.
 Don't confuse them with boba pearls, also can be called tapioca pearls!

-- Coconut milk - We recommend using full fat coconut milk for richer flavors.
-We are big fans of both Aroy-D brand's can and carton coconut milks.
+- Coconut milk - We recommend using full fat coconut milk for richer, creamier flavors.

-- Sugar - We used sugar because we always have it available and it's easy to dissolve.
+- Sugar - We opted for regular granulated sugar because it's super accessible and can be easily dissolved.
 But you can use your preferred sweetener.
-Other common sweeteners used for coconut sago are rock/crystal sugar, honey, and palm sugar.
+Some alternatives are honey rock/crystal sugar, and palm sugar.

-- Ripe mangoes - We highly recommend getting yellow or champagne mangoes.
-They are very sweet when ripe and are very compatible with coconut milk.
+- Mango - We highly recommend using yellow or champagne mangoes.
+They are very juicy, tender, sweet and fragrant when ripe, and the seeds are smaller.

-1. Combine the full fat coconut milk with sugar and mix until the sugar dissolves.
+1. Prepare the sweetened coconut milk.
+Combine the coconut milk with sugar (or your prefer sweetened) and mix until the sugar dissolves.
 Set aside or refrigerate until needed.

-🌟 Pro tip: You can make this ahead of time and refrigerate it for a couple of hours so that your mango coconut sago is served chilled.
-Or you can add some ice to the coconut milk, if you don't it being slightly diluted.
+🌟 Pro tip: You can make this ahead of time and refrigerate it for a couple of hours so that your mango sago can be served chilled.
+Or, you can add some ice to the coconut milk, if you don't mind it being slightly diluted.

-4. Reduce the heat to medium to keep the water at a high simmer and cook the pearls for about 10 to 15 or according to the package instructions.
-Make sure to stir the tapioca pearls frequently
+2. Cook the sago.
+Bring a pot of water to a boil and add the sago pearls into the water while stirring.
+Keep the water at a high simmer and cook the pearls for about 10 to 15 or according to package instruction, until most of the pearls only have a small white dot in the middle.
+Make sure to stir frequently.

-5. When the sago pearls are done cooking, drain the tapioca pearls with a mesh strainer and rinse thoroughly with cold water until completely cooled.
-Make sure to drain the pearls well.
+5. Drain and rinse.
+When the sago pearls are done cooking, drain the tapioca pearls with a mesh strainer and rinse thoroughly with cold water until completely cooled.
+Drain well.

-6. Place the cooked and rinsed sago pearls into the sweetened coconut milk and stir to combine.
+6. Make the coconut sago.
+Place the cooked and rinsed sago pearls into the sweetened coconut milk.
+Stir to combine.
 Also loosen up any pearls that may have clumped together.

-7. Ladle the coconut sago into your serving cup/bowls and top it with mangoes.
+7. Assemble.
+Ladle the coconut sago into your serving cup/bowls and top it with ripe mangoes.
 You can also drizzle some honey on top for extra sweetness if you like.
 Enjoy!

 📝 Note: If you prefer a more pudding like consistency, refrigerate for about 2-4 hours or overnight.